 - Promotes overall cardiometabolic health

-We also know that sauna use is helpful for treating certain issues, such as high blood pressure.
-Patrick is also monitoring new research, stays up to date with ongoing studies about the benefits of sauna use.
+We also know that sauna use helps treat certain issues, such as high blood pressure.
+Rhonda is also monitoring new research and stays up to date with ongoing studies about the benefits of sauna use.

 The two also discussed the findings that, although sauna use and physical activity are both beneficial, a combination of the two provides the most benefits.

 Back to Joe Rogan.